SNPGuard/snp-guard/README.md

 ### First Stage Code Image
 For the first stage, we require the OVMF UEFI implementation, a Linux kernel and a custom initramfs.

 1) Extract the content of the guest kernel *deb* package from the `linux` subfolder in the AMD repo into a separate folder using `dpkg -x <path to .deb> <path to folder>`.
+You can of course also use any other kernel that can run a SEV-SNP guest.
 Let `GUEST_DEB_CONTENT` be that folder.
 2) Run `KERNEL_MODULES_DIR=$GUEST_DEB_CONTENT make` to build the initramfs and the binaries used in the attestation process.
 This script requires root privileges to change the file ownership of the files in the initramfs to root.
 If you want to copy any additional files to the initramfs, you may set the `ROOTFS_EXTRA_FILES` env var to a whitespace separated list of files.
 The initramfs is placed in `./build/binaries/`.
 The binaries for the attestation process are in